ClearBlade/cb-cli/README.md

 - **all-bucket-set-files**
   Pulls all the files of all remote bucket sets stored in a system to a local repo

+- **all-file-stores**
+  Pulls all the remote file stores in a system to a local repo.
+Does not include file store files (use -all-file-store-files for that)

+- **all-file-store-files**
+  Pulls all the files of all remote file stores in a system to a local repo

 - **all-user-secrets**
   Pulls all the secrets stored in the system to a local repo